The Bankrate promise

-Because mortgage rates fluctuate frequently, it’s important to check rates regularly when you’re looking to purchase a home or refinance an existing loan, and ideally daily until you pull the trigger and apply.
-At the least, comparison-shopping gives you peace of mind knowing you’ve found the best rate available to you.
+Because mortgage rates change every day, it’s a good idea to check them regularly (if not daily, at least weekly).
+Comparison-shopping gives you peace of mind knowing you’ve found the best rate available to you.
 At best, if interest rates go down, comparing your options gives you an opportunity to save.

 As you check rates, understand that the average mortgage rate isn’t necessarily the one you’ll qualify for.
 Your interest rate depends on your risk profile as a borrower, which includes your credit score, the type of loan and term, the home’s location, the type of rate, your down payment amount and more.